mdelgadov/ZoEazy-FormGenerator/README.md

 - [Syncfusion Maui Toolkit](https://help.syncfusion.com/maui-toolkit/introduction/overview)
 - [Maui Markup](https://github.com/CommunityToolkit/Maui.Markup)

+Inspired by [UraniumUI](https://github.com/enisn/UraniumUI), but have to create my own to make it work with this stack.
+Some parts are still used like extensions to parse the elements.

 ## Support
 Contact me at mdelgado@verticalviral.com

 ## Instructions
-The current template creates a form based in the Profile prefix All fields are defined with ValidationAttributes in the ProfileFields.Cs All validation messages are in the ProfileMessages
+The current template creates a form based in the Profile prefix.
+Excuse the wimsical tones, Developer is a loney occupation.
+All fields are defined by ValidationAttributes in the ProfileFields.Cs All validation messages are in the ProfileMessages
-The helper messages are in the ProfileHelpDictionary

-No Xaml, only Code and Markup extensions
+The helper messages are in the ProfileHelpDictionary No Xaml, only Code and Markup extensions

+Little bug:
+The Syncfusion toolkit has issues with the color of the Hint in Darkmode.
+Even the default Syncfusion template has the same problem.

 The promises of Code and Markup are: Reuse, Testable, Maintainable, Refactorable, Streamlines code.